Follow Us On

 Training Tip #1: Designed to Run

-As kids we learn to roll over, sit up, crawl, walk and run.
-Our bodies are designed to run!
-Not only is running effective in maintaining health but it also plays the role of therapist and community to so many.
+We roll over, sit up, crawl, walk and run.... our bodies are designed to run!
+Not only is running effective in maintaining health but it plays the role of therapist, meditation, community, self-confidence... to so many.
 I love to run!
-But not to worry, if you haven’t reached the ‘love’ stage you will.
+And not to worry, if you haven’t reached the ‘love’ stage - you will.

-Running is a wonderful activity however the repetitive action can lead to injury.
-Running, like any other repetitive activity requires that we do it properly.
-When we run and train properly, we don’t get hurt.
+Running is a wonderful activity, however the repetitive action can lead to injury.
+This is where is has gotten a bad rep. Running, like any other repetitive activity, requires that we do it properly.
+Run/train properly and we won’t get hurt.

 Before we begin training let’s set a strong foundation to minimize our risk of injury.